VittGam/JSTMSimulator/README.md

 You can use this to run a Turing Machine Competition.
 The simulator and the evaluation use the same engine (and share the same bugs :P .)

+All the commands should be run from the project root (not from the `server` subdirectory.)

 To run the contest server you need to get the JSON3 submodule:
 ```
 git submodule init